About Sherec Project

 Objective 1

-To semi-automate the preparation process in ship recycling using an AI-powered drone.
-A custom-designed aerial robot will be prototyped to navigate inside the ship without compromising safety, and to operate in GPS-denied situations by overcoming the degradation of the robot’s vision in a cluttered environment.
-The drone will inspect the interior of the ship to verify, locate and label hazardous materials based on the ship’s inventory of hazardous material.
+To semi-automate preparation activities in ship recycling using an AI-powered drone.
+A custom-designed aerial robot will navigate inside ships, overcoming GPS-denied environments and vision degradation in cluttered spaces.
+The drone will inspect ship interiors to verify, locate, and label hazardous materials based on the ship’s hazardous material inventory list.

 Sherec Project